HippoCampusRobotics/fav_docs/_sources/assignment3.rst.txt

 .. attention::

-   Please do not change code (apart from playing with parameters purely for your simulation, of course) in our repositories, namely :code:`bluerov_sim` and :code:`range_sensor`.
-There are some adjustments missing for the experiment that we are working hard on, so you will have to be able to pull our uploaded code from Github.
+   Please do not change code (apart from playing with parameters purely for your simulation, of course) in our repositories, namely :code:`bluerov_sim`.
 Instead, create your own packages.